Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/README.md

 The 23 DP of Gang of Four was originally thought with C++ in mind (see he Adapter Class DP for exemple).
 Then comes Java and its single concrete inheritance and we lost some special features of C++.
-Since the lost of concrete multi-inheritance was not a big deal (IMO), there is no reason to try to revive it with trait and some magic tricks.
+The lost of concrete multi-inheritance was not a big deal (IMO), but there is no reason to try to adapt some of these DP with unique features of PHP like trait, magic methods and closures.

 ## How